 In these cases, what is called for is some sort of charting program or library that can work in conjunction with whatever program code is running your website.
 The Web scripting language that is most commonly used nowadays is PHP, and consequently the majority of these Web-based charting tools are designed for use with PHP code.
 Admittedly, nonprogrammers may be put off by the prospect of programming work being needed to implement charts and graphs on their websites, but it is not difficult to obtain professional assistance, if needed.

-There are several quite usable online charting programs available, and in this article we will focus on one that is completely free.
+There are several quite usable online charting programs available, and in this article I will focus on one that is completely free.

 Start Your Charts